tjmaynes/image-analyzer-app/README.md

 # image-analyzer-app
-> a NextJS app for analyzing images using MobileNet (via TensorflowJS).
-Image descriptions generated from ChatGPT and hosted on Cloudflare Pages.
+> a simple web app for analyzing images using MobileNet (via TensorflowJS) and hosted on Cloudflare Pages

 ## Requirements